Tunnel-Labs/typegeese/readme.md

 class Post extends Object {}
 ```

-> In practice, the `extends Object` is equivalent to omitting the `extends` clause.
+> In practice, `extends Object` is equivalent to omitting the `extends` clause.

 By returning the `Object` constructor in the extends clause, we avoid using inheritance for migrations.
 This reduces the chance of conflicts with typegoose's intended uses of inheritance (e.g. for discriminator types).

-Instead of defining the shape of the schema at declaration time, we dynamically construct them when the functions `getModelForHyperschema` or `loadHyperschemas` are called.
+Instead, typegeese dynamically constructs schemas at runtime when the functions `getModelForHyperschema` or `loadHyperschemas` are called.